School of Music

 Fundamental considerations in arranging music for small and large jazz ensembles.
 Techniques used by great arrangers.
 Prerequisite: MUSI 3312.

-MUSI 3261 Music Entrepreneurship 2 SCH (2-0)
+MUSI 3261 Music Entrepreneurship (WI) 2 SCH (2-0)

 Students will gain skills to better understand the music industry.
-In this project-based course, students develop and practice essential skills for the 21 st century musician through designing, proposing and evaluating an artistic project.
+In this project-based course, students develop and practice essential skills for the 21st century musician through designing, proposing and evaluating an artistic project.
 Students will develop a digital portfolio, which will include a website, supporting media, artist bio, mission statement, and interests.
 They will examine music publishing, licensing, and copyright procedures used by the professional musician, music administrator and music producer.

 MUSI 3276 Live Sound Techniques 2 SCH (2-0)

 This class covers architectural acoustics design.
 Topics will include: plane and spherical waves; acoustic impedance and sound energy density; reflection, refraction, and diffusion; sound absorption; acoustic materials; psychoacoustic aspects; reverberation theory; behavior of sound in rooms; system design for large versus small rooms; and mixing for monitors and front of house.
+Prerequisite: MUSI 1321 with a grade of C or better.

 MUSI 3312 Orchestration 3 SCH (3-0)

 A continuation and practical application of elements of Music Theory and Aural Training.
 Study of the compass, techniques and color of the instruments of the orchestra and band and their combinations.
 Projects in scoring in full orchestra, band and small ensembles.
+Prerequisites: MUSI 2117, MUSI 2317, MUSI 2182, and MUSI 2306.

 MUSI 3314 Composition 3 SCH (3-0)